-As at 31 December 2023, no deferred tax asset has been recognised on the unused tax losses of approximately RMB84,501,000 (2022: RMB33,825,000) due to the unpredictability of future profit streams.
-As at 31 December 2022, deferred tax asset of approximately RMB1,492,000 in relation to unused tax losses for certain operating subsidiaries has been recognised in the consolidated statement of financial position.
+As at 31 December 2024, no deferred tax asset has been recognised on the unused tax losses of approximately RMB125,055,000 (2023: RMB84,501,000) due to the unpredictability of future profit streams.
 The realisability of the deferred tax asset mainly depends on whether sufficient future profits or taxable temporary differences will be available in the future, which is a key source of estimation uncertainty.
 In cases where the actual future taxable profits generated are less or more than expected, or change in facts and circumstances which result in revision of future taxable profits estimation, a material reversal or further recognition of deferred tax assets may arise, which would be recognised in profit or loss for the period in which such a reversal or further recognition takes place.

-Provision of ECL for trade receivables and other receivables
+Provision of ECL for trade receivables